fghibellini/nix-haskell-monorepo/nix-tests/testing-the-docs/README.md

     }
 ```

+Should `order-processor` change the format of its input and the docs were not updated, the CI will immediately
+start complaining as the extracted curl request will fail.

+See [nix-markdown-snippets](https://github.com/fghibellini/nix-markdown-snippets) for all the features of `fcbScript`.

-In the [next chapter](../docker) we will use Nix to automatically generate docker images for all our packages.
+In the [next chapter](../../docker) we will use Nix to automatically generate docker images for all our packages.